Helen returns to Fort Lovrijenac having directed last year’s Twelfth Night for Midsummer Scene.

 In Croatia, Filip has collaborated with several theatre companies.
 He has translated the comedy The Complete Works of William Shakespeare – Abridged for Teatar EXIT, one of the most acclaimed Croatian theatres.
 The translation served as a basis for the Croatian version of the project for which he was also assistant director.

 He also translated the works of the following playwrights into Croatian: Steven Berkoff, Jim Cartwright, Philip Ridley, Briony Lavery, Clare Dowie, Langford Wilson.
 For Short Shrift, he translated into English the plays by Croatian playwrights Vlatka Vorkapić and Dino Pešut.
 He is currently working on producing the UK premiere of Gloria by Ranko Marinković, a Croatian classic play which he has also translated into English.

-Filip also translates for audio-visual media and is praised for his translations for the Croatian National Television.
+Filip also translates for audio-visual media (Croatian National Television).

 Producer (for Honey-tongued Theatre Productions)

 Matt is a sound designer and composer for theatre, film and television.
 He is an associate artist at Creation Theatre in Oxford.